 Evolution of Trading Workflows

 As various asset classes are pulled into the realm of high-frequency trading, the use case for trading turrets becomes more relevant to complex and bespoke asset classes where multiple counterparties and experts need to talk regularly before deals are closed.
 The days of traders frenetically transacting business with two handsets to their ears are gone.
 The workflow leading up to and beyond a transaction has become more multichannel in nature, with an emphasis on high-involvement pre-sales rather than simple transactions, so the technology ecosystem needs to be integrated to support it.
 A McKinsey report from 2015 found that front office staff were spending no more than 35% of their time in contact with clients and up to 17% on basic admin.
 Imagine the impact that streamlining these workflows would have.
-In early 2021 we don’t believe the situation has changed significantly but we are seeing future-focused banks who want to achieve a new standard of solution that will help them not only to be more efficient but to attract the best talent.
+In 2021 we don’t believe the situation has changed significantly but we are seeing future-focused banks who want to achieve a new standard of solution that will help them not only to be more efficient but to attract the best talent.

 Application is King

 We work in an age where the application is king.
 The transition started with the advent of the smartphone, but the switch has been heavily catalyzed by the pandemic.
-Trading staff found themselves working in various locations, a few stayed on sparsely populated trading floors, but most have spent at least some time working remotely with limited capacity, reduced lines and only a single speaker channel.
+Trading staff found themselves working in various locations, a few stayed on sparsely populated trading floors, but most spent at least some time working remotely with limited capacity, reduced lines and only a single speaker channel.
 They have had to adopt new apps to communicate and, despite the lower capacity, they have experienced levels of functionality and integration that they are not used to seeing in a Trader Voice environment.
 This exposure shifts expectations.
 In recent years we have already seen that traders are more concerned about their Bloomberg and Symphony access than turrets on Go-Live days.
 Each new influx of traders is more tech-savvy and far more interested in apps than equipment.
-The hardware is becoming less important so the mindset of technologists supporting traders needs to align with this.
+The hardware is becoming less important so the mindset of technologists supporting traders needs to be aligned.

 A New Balance

-In trading communications, this means that some of the apps which arrived during lockdown will be here to stay.
+In trading communications, this means that some of the apps which arrived during lockdown are here to stay.
 Soft clients and other trading communications applications that used to be “because we can” add-ons to traditional turret offerings will achieve credibility in Wholesale Finance.
 Rather than designing everything around a 6-screen, dual-PC, multi-speaker trading floor workstation, banks will think seriously about what is possible and or necessary when working at a DR facility, at home or in a mobile-enabled setting.
 It is not one size fits all.
 The best employees will be adaptable and there needs to be flexibility built into their communications ecosystem.
 The planning of future environments will not focus on hardware but on workflows and functionality – and the applications, integrations and infrastructure required to support them.

 This kind of futurist thinking with talk of mobile apps and remote working will raise alarm bells with compliance professionals but then the level of compliance associated with traditional trader voice set ups is far from perfect.
 Traditionally, banks have purchased expensive bolt-ons to perform compliance tasks and they generally perform below expected levels.
 On occasion, we have worked with banks who identified the gap between expectation and reality and we were able to engineer compliant solutions using the off the peg system as a starting point.
 However, a demonstrably compliant voice recorder still can’t overcome an array of compliance threats posed by factors, most of which involve either proximity to other desks, audible intercoms and hoots, or deliberate unethical behavior.
 While there are genuine vulnerabilities posed by remote working, the order of threat may not be increased that dramatically when the full risk register is considered.
 If every channel in the communications ecosystem were to be integrated with something like a CRM (already part of the trading workflow) rather than having some of them integrated with a telephone, then it would be far more watertight.
 Strategic planning should target an ecosystem that has wraparound compliance and security factored in from the outset.